Shopify SEO: 12-Step Guide for Beginners

 Pillar blog post template by Semrush

-But the easiest way to get started is with the SEO Writing Assistant.
+One easy way to get started is with the SEO Writing Assistant.

 "Write content" button in Keyword Strategy Builder tool